About Clinical Trials

 - Quality of life studies to look at different ways to improve quality of life for individuals who have a chronic illness

-Perhaps the best known clinical studies are those that test new treatments.
+Perhaps the best known clinical studies are those that investigate possible improvements in therapies.
 Before a new drug or treatment can be approved by the FDA, it has to go through three phases of clinical trials.
-Most of the time, a clinical trial is designed to compare a new therapy with the best-known existing therapy for the disease being studied.
-When there is no proven treatment to use as a comparison, researchers are likely to compare the new drug with a placebo, which is a sugar pill or other inactive substance that has no treatment value but is made to look like the new drug in development.
+Most of the time, a clinical trial is designed to compare an investigational therapy with the best-known existing therapy for the disease being studied.
+When there is no proven treatment to use as a comparison, researchers sometimes compare an investigational drugs with a placebo, which is a sugar pill or other inactive substance that has no theraputic value but is made to look like the new drug in development.

 Many clinical studies focus on finding better ways to accurately diagnose diseases.
-These studies will hopefully lead to a trusted and easy-to-apply method that enables physicians to diagnose persons at risk for various diseases — even before symptoms appear — and begin treatment.
+These studies will hopefully lead to improved and easier methods enabling physicians to diagnose persons at risk for various diseases.

 Researchers look for ways to stop disease from developing, often times in groups of people identified as being at higher risk.
 This type of study looks at whether a certain medication, vitamin or lifestyle change (for example, healthy eating or exercise) might prevent disease.